 Here's everything you need to know about the sleep aid melatonin including the definition, benefits, safety and dosing.

-Before starting any new supplement, please consult YOUR physician or Registered Dietitian to determine if this is right for you.
+Before starting any new dietary supplement, please consult YOUR physician or Registered Dietitian to determine if this is right for you.
 The purpose of this article is to inform only, not to diagnose, treat or prescribe.
 There is a lot available on the internet related to melatonin definition, benefits, safety and dosing and I hope you find this a trusted source.

-Melatonin is a hormone made by the body to keep you in sync with night and day external cues.
-It is responsible for making you feel drowsy and initiating sleep.
+Melatonin is a naturally occurring hormone made by the body to keep you in sync with night and day external cues.
+It is responsible for making you feel drowsy and initiating the sleep cycle.
 It is secreted from the pineal gland, and targets many different cells found all over the body including brain cells, reproductive organs, your immune system, the pituitary gland, and possibly others to signal that your body needs to rest by initiating drowsiness.
 So when you feel tired at nighttime or when you wake up and can’t go back to sleep once the sun floods your room, melatonin (or lack thereof) is creating those responses to the amount of light and time of day.
 This hormone is only released at night, and it is able to resynchronize its secretion times based on your environment (i.e. jetlag, change in season).

 This cycle that your body falls into is called your circadian rhythm, which is essentially a 24-hour internal clock that tells your brain when it’s time to be energized or sleepy.
-This clock cycles between alertness and drowsiness at regular intervals, and can typically manage on its own, but it can also be affected by external cues, most significantly light exposure.
+This clock cycles between alertness and drowsiness at regular intervals, and can typically manage on its own, but it can also be affected by external cues, most significantly bright light exposure.
 According to the National Sleep Foundation, the greatest dip in energy happens in the middle of the night (2:00am-4:00am) and just after lunchtime (1:00pm-3:00pm) for the average adult.
-If you’re sleep-deprived, you’ll notice stronger swings in your sleepiness and alertness.
+If you’re experiencing sleep deprivation, you’ll notice stronger swings in your sleepiness and alertness.
 If you’re all caught up on sleep, you shouldn’t feel the swing between these circadian rhythm dips as strongly.

 This powerful little hormone is used by the body in many other ways including energy metabolism, energy balance and as an antioxidant.